Simon Griffee

 4. Import pictures to the relevant folders you manually create.
 For example, I imported my street photographs from the other day into Archive > USA > 2017 > 10-03to09 NYC Street Metropolitan

 5. Once you import them, you need to choose the best ones.
 This is the hard part!
-I like to mark mine with a combination of stars (most everything gets 0 to 3 stars with a few 4s and the incredibly rare 5s) and colors (yellow for ‘okay’ and ‘stock’, red for ‘good’ and ‘great’, blue for ‘person I know personally or person who I promised to send the picture to’, green or purple for ‘published’). ¶ Then you write keywords, usually at least the first two that come to mind, in the keyword field, and should the picture be a good one, write a title and caption, usually for me the name of the place or person (if a portrait) and the month and year it was taken.
+I like to mark mine with a combination of stars (most everything gets 0 to 3 stars with a few 4s and the incredibly rare 5s) and colors (yellow for ‘okay’ and ‘stock’, red for ‘good’ and ‘great’, blue for ‘person I know personally or person who I promised to send the picture to’, green or purple for ‘published’). ¶ Then you write keywords, usually at least the first two that come to mind, in the keyword field, and should the picture be a good one, write a title and caption, usually for me the name of the place or person (if a portrait) and the year it was taken.

 Finally, pick a size to export to for either printing or publishing online and export the file.
 You can set up different sizes in Lightroom so they are a click away.
 I have sizes for exporting high resolution print images such as the ones in my book, for Instagram (currently 2048px longest side), and for my notebook (960px).